svandragt/cuttlefish/readme.md

 # Cuttlefish
-Cuttlefish is a PHP based hackable blog framework.
+Cuttlefish is a PHP based opinionated blog framework.

 _It should be considered work in progress._